FlowCrypt/flowcrypt-browser/README.md

-# 🌐 FlowCrypt Browser Extension (Encrypt Gmail with OpenPGP)
+# 🌐 FlowCrypt Browser Extension (Encrypt email with PGP)

 | 👋 Try our extension                                                                                                           |
 |:-------------------------------------------------------------------------------------------------------------------------------|